 - By the spoonful!
 (Yes, I went there.)

-As I was developing the revised curriculum for the culinary nutrition expert program, I was also taking into account the varied dietary needs of my students and their future clients.
+As I was developing this recipe for the Culinary Nutrition Expert Program, I was also taking into account the varied dietary needs of my students and their future clients.
 And so proudly, this can be modified to work with the following dietary restrictions or styles of eating:

 - 2 tbsp honey

 - Process all ingredients together until smooth.
 Add more sweetener as desired to taste.

 I truly love creating recipes – it’s one of my most favourite things ever.
 And when I get to create recipes for the Culinary Nutrition Expert Program, it’s an extra layer of creativity as I aim to have every ingredient in the recipe count for health.
 No fillers allowed, and this of course is also the type of recipe creation I teach in the program.

 Enjoy this vegan chocolate spread recipe in video-form, along with loads more in our Free Culinary Nutrition Mini-Training.
 Check it out now.